jayswan/strength_training/README.md

 A friend asked me to write up some basic notes on my current strength training routines.

 This is informed by the fact that I train at home, with a small but versatile range of equipment.
-I am reasonably fit, in my ~late 40s~ early 50s, and my priorities are to preserve strength while minimizing injury risk.
+I am reasonably fit, in my ~late 40s~ ~early~ mid 50s, and my priorities are to preserve strength while minimizing injury risk.

 I train every weekday for about 30-60 minutes.
 There's nothing magic about this; your frequency and volume of training can and should change at various points in your life.
 In general, I have found that frequent, short periods of strength training work well for me, but you might be different.

+Now in my mid-50s, I alternate between one day of regular strength training and one day of mobility work.
+The strength training still follows what's shown below.
+My mobility work varies a lot, but I always have elements addressing mobility and stability for my shoulders, hips, core, and lower legs.
+Lots of balance stuff, different kinds of planks, etc etc.

 The most important thing in physical training is consistency.
 It doesn't matter that much what you do, as long as you do it consistently over a long period of time, work reasonably hard, and avoid injuries.